Artoria2e5/svg-emoticons/README.md

 Ordinary users:
 - Download and install Inkscape(https://inkscape.org).
 If you are using Linux, try to check it out in your distribution's software repository.
+- Considering creating a white rectangle as the background before exporting.
 - **File -> Export as PNG.** Choose the suitable file size for you.
 - If you are not happy with the file size of the 24-bit PNG, read [This thread (Chinese)](https://www.equn.com/forum/forum.php?mod=viewthread&tid=38948) to get